-Compared to Level 1 and Level 2 PSA, for which the methodologies are sufficiently developed and documented in various guidance documents, including in two IAEA Specific Safety Guides SSG-3 (Rev.1) and SSG-4 (Rev.1), there is no IAEA Safety Guide which establishes the recommendations on Level 3 PSA.
-The IAEA Safety Series No. 50-P-12, published in 1996, is the sole publication on Level 3 PSA.
+Compared to Level 1 and Level 2 PSAs, for which the methodologies are sufficiently developed and documented in various guidance documents, including in two IAEA Specific Safety Guides, SSG-3 (Rev.1) and SSG-4, there is no IAEA Safety Guide which establishes the recommendations for Level 3 PSAs.
+The IAEA Safety Series No. 50-P-12, published in 1996, is the sole publication on a Level 3 PSA.
 It discusses the purpose of a Level 3 PSA, the generic methodology, and provides descriptions of the procedure, review, and management of a Level 3 PSA project.
-This publication represents neither a detailed procedural guide, nor an exhaustive set of recommendations for meeting the requirements of GSR Part 4 (Rev. 1) in relation to development and application of Level 3 PSA.
+This publication represents neither a detailed procedural guide, nor an exhaustive set of recommendations for meeting the requirements of GSR Part 4 (Rev. 1) in relation to development and application of a Level 3 PSA.